House votes to kill Marjorie Taylor Greene's effort to oust House Speaker Mike Johnson

 "The form of the resolution is as follows: declaring the office of the speaker of the House of Representatives to be vacant," the Georgia Republican said, as many in the House chamber booed her.
 "This is the uniparty for the American people watching."

 Shortly after Greene moved forward with the motion, triggering a snap vote, the House voted 359 to 43 to table the motion.
-The bulk of Democrats joined with House Republicans to do so.
+The bulk of Democrats joined with most House Republicans to do so.
+Just 11 House Republicans voted against the motion to table.

-The move marked a reversal from a day earlier, when Greene appeared to retreat from her threat to trigger a vote to remove Johnson.
+The move by Greene marked a reversal from a day earlier, when she appeared to retreat from her threat to trigger a vote to remove Johnson.

 "Right now the ball is in Mike Johnson's court," Greene had said after meeting with the speaker on Tuesday.

-But Greene moved forward Wednesday evening and in doing so, she teed up a snap vote that must take place within two legislative days on whether Johnson should remain speaker.
+But Greene moved forward Wednesday evening and in doing so, she teed up a snap vote that had to take place within two legislative days on whether Johnson should remain speaker.
+Within minutes, House Majority Leader Steve Scalise motioned to table Greene's effort.

 Minority Leader Hakeem Jeffries explained on "60 Minutes" why Democrats would be willing to save Johnson's speakership.
 "Our view would traditionally be, 'Let the other side work its own mess out,'" Jeffries said.
 "But when that mess starts to impact the ability to do the job on behalf of the American people, then the responsible thing at that moment might be for us to make clear that we will not allow the extremists to throw the Congress and the country into chaos."